pacrob/dynamic-customer-demo/SUPPORTING_DOCS.md

 Here's more on Embedded Wallets and Multi-Party Computation: https://www.dynamic.xyz/docs/wallets/embedded-wallets/mpc/overview

-Here's some more detail on Smart Wallets, aka Account Abstraction https://www.dynamic.xyz/docs/smart-wallets/add-smart-wallets
+Here's some more detail on Smart Wallets (Account Abstraction) https://www.dynamic.xyz/docs/smart-wallets/add-smart-wallets

 Thanks again for your interest in Dynamic, Jeff!
 Let me know if there's anything else I can do for you.